LastMinuteLion/Multithreaded_proxy_server_with_cache_in_C/readme.md

 - **505**: HTTP Version Not Supported

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.
+For more details, check the [Eraser Workspace](https://app.eraser.io/workspace/Z0PC1gUS3qRn9oAB8mDI?origin=share).

 ## License
 This project is licensed under the MIT License.